 MICHAEL BALLACK – BAYERN MUNICH TO CHELSEA

 Michael Ballack had been pulling up trees in the Bundesliga and attracting global interest.
 Ballack had just completed a domestic league and cup double in two consecutive years for Munich.
 A feat which had other European giants purring at the thought of landing the twenty-nine-year-old at the end of his contract.

 Despite Chelsea’s free-spending habits with the arrival of Roman Abramovich, Bayern Munich’s German international captain touched down in the nation’s capital on a free.
 José Mourinho’s first signing at Stamford Bridge was an astute one at that.

 It was the Premier League that gained a new superstar as he signed a three-year deal.
 Frank Lampard, Michael Essien, and Claude Makelele awaited Ballack’s arrival in Chelsea’s midfield.

 Mourinho’s signing added a proven winner to the Chelsea ranks.
 At the commencement of his four-year stay in London, Ballack had added a League Cup, three FA Cups and a Premier League title to his collection.
-Not bad for a free transfer, right?
+Not bad as far as free transfers go, right?